 The book is organised into three sections: theorising; experiencing; and imagining walking as a new method for doing biographical research.
-There is a key focus upon the walking interview as biographical method (WIBM) on the move to usefully explore migration, memory, urban landscapes, as part of participatory, visual and ethnographic research with marginalised communities, artists and as re-formative and transgressive.
+There is a key focus upon the Walking Interview as a Biographical Method (WIBM) on the move to usefully explore migration, memory, and urban landscapes, as part of participatory, visual, and ethnographic research with marginalised communities and artists and as re-formative and transgressive.
 The book concludes with autobiographical walks taken by the authors and a discussion about the future of the walking interview as biographical method.

 Part I: Theorizing/Observing/Thinking

 1. Methods on the Move: Moving Methods

 2. Theorizing Walking in the Sociological Imagination – Walking in Context

 3. Walking, Art-Making and Biographical Research

 Part II: Experiencing